Favorite Albums of 2018

 08 Aug 2018

-may be one of my favorite aspects of the music.
-I love the character art, the black and
+which features mysterious gumball-machine-figures with dunce caps and glossy marble exteriors.
+That being said, I think the confusing presentation may be one of my favorite aspects of the music.
+I love the character art, the black and white design of the split EPs, and the

-satisfying than this special combination of crystalline synths, robotronic drums, distorted
+and when they happen there is nothing more satisfying than this special combination of crystalline synths, robotronic drums, distorted woodwinds, conlang babel, and lore Googling.

 favorite track(s): Shrine Hacker, Black Light Ultra